 The Markowski-Leach Scholarship fund was established as a result of the vision of Tom Markowski and Jim Leach.
 Tom and Jim were a gay couple living in San Francisco.
-As the AIDS crisis spread in the early 1980s, they talked about what they would like their legacy Tom Markowski & Jim Leach to be.
+As the AIDS crisis spread in the early 1980s, they talked about what they would like their legacy to be.
 They “wanted to make a difference” and felt that, at that time, there was a dearth of positive role models for gays and lesbians.
-This became the defining theme of the scholarships: to assist in the education of gays and lesbians who would then have an impact on other gays and lesbians through their works.
+This became the defining theme of the scholarships: to assist in the education of Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) people who would then have an impact on other LGBTQ people through their works.

-The Scholarship fund was part of a bequest from the estate of Jim Leach, which reflected their mutual desire to provide financial assistance to gays and lesbians trying to further their education.
+The Scholarship fund was part of a bequest from the estate of Jim Leach, which reflected their mutual desire to provide financial assistance to LGBTQ people trying to further their education.
 Tom passed away 2 years before Jim.
 Both died as a result of HIV.
-According to the terms of the bequest, the Scholarship Committee is directed to evaluate applications seeking to identify gays and lesbians who are likely to:
+According to the terms of the bequest, the Scholarship Committee is directed to evaluate applications seeking to identify LGBTQ individuals who are likely to: